-One day that summer, I was rummaging through a box of new promotional CDs, stuffing them into the player and “auditioning” them to figure out how much we should order ( utilizing the supremely selfish and misguided human algorithm of “do I ever want to hear this again?”).
+One day that summer, I was rummaging through a box of new promotional CDs, stuffing them into the player and “auditioning” them to figure out how much we should order.
 This is how I stumbled upon The Trials Of Van Occupanther, the second album by Midlake, the sublime band who were to lead me to one of the most beloved musical finds of my whole nerdy life.

 With its acoustic guitars, sweet harmonizing, and overt ’70s singer-songwriter flavor ( mountains, forests, rabbits, young brides all present and accounted for), Trials sounded utterly out of time, a complete left turn away from what was happening in mega shiny pop world.
 It was melodic and poetic and resembled the kind of thing your cool babysitter would listen to back in the day ( ed.note, we had some cool, music-head sitters as kids including one who sweetly, insidiously tried to turn 9-year-old me into a Deadhead but failed).Trials was the sound of a band turning their backs on modern civilization, walking steadfastly off the grid and into the woods…and as such I just plain loved it.